William Berkeley Lewis

 William Berkeley Lewis (1784 – November 12, 1866) was an influential friend and advisor to Andrew Jackson.
 He was born in Loudoun County, Virginia, and later moved near Nashville, Tennessee, in 1809.
 Major Lewis served as quartermaster under General Jackson.
 Later, in politics, he was a manager of Jackson and retained considerable influence until Jackson's second term as President of the United States.
 Jackson appointed Lewis as second auditor of the Treasury, a position he was able to retain until the Polk administration.

 Early life

 In 1812 Lewis was listed as assistant deputy quartermaster for Andrew Jackson's Tennessee volunteers.
+Thomas Hart Benton, latterly a United States Senator from Missouri, published "Journal of a voyage from Nashville to Orleans, by the Tennessee Volunteers," in the Clarion and Tennessee Gazette newspaper (in three parts: February 9, February 16, March 9), and "alleged that Lewis was an incompetent quartermaster, having failed to have on hand the necessary supplies and boats for the Natchez expedition."
+Lewis was a witness to the signing of the Treaty of Tuscaloosa with the Chickasaw.